 Free with suggested admission: $22 for adults, $12.50 for children ages 2-12

-The seven guiding principles of Kwanzaa are celebrated at this vibrant annual festival.
-Buy traditional gifts and special food at the international marketplace, and enjoy amazing music, dance and storytelling under the museum's big blue whale.
+The seven guiding principles of Kwanzaa are celebrated at this vibrant annual festival at the American Museum of Natural History.
+Savion Glover, the Tap Dance Kid, will make his museum debut and encourage families to move with the beat.
+Buy traditional gifts and special food at the international marketplace, and enjoy a film screening under museum's big blue whale.

 Three Kings Day Parade – East Harlem